Phala-Network/phala-wiki-next/content/en-us/general/applications/stakepool.md

 #### 2. Will I be rewarded for delegating PHA into the Stakepool?

 Simply delegating into the StakePool **DOES NOT** guarantee rewards.
 For example, if there are no running Workers in the StakePool, and the commission is set to 100%, there will be no reward.

+> Refer to [Reward Calculation](/en-us/general/applications/reward-calculation/) to estimate your reward.

 #### 3. How are the rewards distributed?